-Texas Oil Company Employee Whistleblower Lawyer Jason S. Coomer helps petroleum employees, oil company employees, energy employees, and other petroleum professionals confidentially blow the whistle on oil company accounting fraud, market manipulations, safety violations, SEC violations, CFTC violations, FTC violations, and other illegal conduct.
-If you have original knowledge of signficant violations of law, please feel free to contact Texas Oil Company Employee Confidential Whistleblower Lawyer, Petroleum Employee Protected Whistleblower Lawyer, and Energy Employee Anonymous Whistleblower Lawyer, Jason S. Coomer or use our contact submission form.
+Texas Oil Company Employee Whistleblower Lawyer Jason S. Coomer helps oil and gas professionals blow the whistle on illegal activity.
+Further, he works with professionals who want to earn large finacial rewards for blowing the whistle on illegal conduct including significant market manipulation schemes, accounting fraud, and safety violations.
+More specifically, he helps oil company employees expose illegal conduct committed domestically and abroad including SEC, CFTC, FCPA, and FTC violations.
+If you have original knowledge of signficant violations of these laws or other US laws, please feel free to contact Texas Oil Company Employee Confidential Whistleblower Lawyer, Jason S. Coomeror use our contact submission form.